rs/rest-layer/README.md

 }
 ```

 Mutation methods like `Update` and `Delete` must ensure they are atomically mutating the same item as specified in argument by checking their `ETag` (the stored `ETag` must match the `ETag` of the provided item).
-In case the handler can't guarantee that, the storage must be left untouched, and a [resource.ErrConflict](https://godoc.org/github.com/rs/rest-layer/resource#pkg-variables) must be returned.
+In case the handler can't guarantee that, the storage must be left untouched and a [resource.ErrConflict](https://godoc.org/github.com/rs/rest-layer/resource#pkg-variables) must be returned.

 If the operation is not immediate, the method must listen for cancellation on the passed `ctx`.
 If the operation is stopped due to context cancellation, the function must return the result of the [ctx.Err()](https://godoc.org/golang.org/x/net/context#Context) method.
 See [this blog post](https://blog.golang.org/context) for more information about how `context` works.